John Zurier

-John Zurier (born 1956) is an abstract painter born in Santa Monica, CA, known for his minimal, near-monochrome paintings.
-His work has shown across the American West as well as in Europe and Japan.
-He has worked in Reykjavik, Iceland and Berkeley, Ca.
+John Zurier (born 1956) is an American abstract painter, known for his minimal, near-monochrome paintings.
+His work has shown across the United States as well as in Europe and Japan.
+He has worked in Reykjavik, Iceland and Berkeley, California.
+Zurier lives in Berkeley, California.

 Education

+John Zurier was born in 1956 in Santa Monica, California.

-John Zurier received a BA degree in Landscape Architecture from the University of California, Berkeley in 1979 and a Master of Fine Arts degree in Painting from The University of California at Berkeley in 1983.
+He received a BA degree in Landscape Architecture from the University of California, Berkeley in 1979 and a Master of Fine Arts degree in painting from the University of California at Berkeley in 1983.